Ficus microcarpa: CultivationFicus microcarpa is cultivated as an ornamental tree for planting in gardens, parks, and in containers as an indoor plant and bonsai specimen. In Southeast Asia, it is cultivated as a shade tree because of its dense foliage. Its ability to produce discards also makes it easy to drive in hedge or bush.

 As a tropical and subtropical tree, it is suitable for temperatures above 20 °C all year long, which explains why it is generally sold as a houseplant.
 It can, however, withstand relatively low temperatures, suffering damage only below 0 °C. High humidity (70% - 100%) is preferable and seems to favor the development of aerial roots.
-The species can be propagated easily by cuttings, either in water or directly in a substrate of sand or potting soil.Ficus Emerald Green is an Australian cultivar with glossy, green foliage and upright growth habit that can be used in a formal garden setting as a hedgerow.
-The cultivar can also be trained to look similar to a 'lollipop' in a container.
+The species can be propagated easily by cuttings, either in water or directly in a substrate of sand or potting soil.

 Medicine

 The plant is also used in traditional medicine in India, Malaysia, China and Japan.
 In Japan, the bark, the aerial roots and dried leaves are traditionally used against pain and fever, while in China the plant is traditionally used among others against the flu, the malaria, bronchitis and rheumatism.
-The pharmacological properties of Ficus microcarpa would include antioxidant activities, antibacterial, anticarcinogen and anti diabetic agents.
+The pharmacological properties of Ficus microcarpa include antioxidant activities, antibacterial, anticarcinogen and anti diabetic agents.

 Folklore

 In Southeast Asia, F. microcarpa, among other species, is thought to be home to spirits, such as Pontianak (folklore).
 In China, large fig trees can be associated with beneficial spirits and vital energy ("Qi").
 In Singapore, some trees are associated with places of worship among Buddhists and Taoists.